Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 - ![Delete](/Assets/Icons/Trash03.png "[Delete]") (Delete)
   Click this button to delete the selected offer from the list.
 This button is only displayed, when the checkbox of an offer is selected.

-The table displays all created offers to this product.
+The list displays all created offers to this product.
 All fields are read-only.

 - *SKU*
   Stock Keeping Unit.
 Identification number of the product.
 In the *Create product* view, **TO BE GENERATED** is displayed.